FredsGitHubAccount/Burger-Eater/README.md

 ## Table of Contents

 ## Objective
-The objective of this application is to showcase my use of the MVC architecture utilizing GET, POST, PUT, & Delete methods.
+The objective of this application is to showcase my use of the MVC architecture utilizing GET, POST, PUT, & DELETE methods.